 providers play the role of the data processors and the companies that outsource are the data controllers.

-In the current scenario, only GDPR- compliant outsourcing service providers, irrespective of their location, can process the data of EU citizens.
+In the current scenario, only GDPR- compliant outsourcing service providers, irrespective of their location or type (whether they develop products or employee relocation services), can process the data of EU citizens.
 For non-compliance with the GDPR, both data controller and data processor can be fined up to €20 million or 4% of a company’s total global annual turnover in the last financial year (whichever amount is greater).

 In the case of data breach, both the company and the outsourcing provider can be held liable and penalized heavily.
 Therefore, both the data controller (company) and the data processor (outsourcing services provider) should strictly adhere to the guidelines laid down by the General Data Protection Regulation (GDPR).